N3UN3R/data_preparation/README.md

 # Calculating the trading costs for all possible household pairs

 costCalculator.py
+- contains a function that calculates the trading costs
+- all other scripts in this repo are used for this calculation

 # The following scripts get needed information from AssetListe.json